 According to new data from the QS Best Student Cities Glasgow was placed 43rd on the list out of 125 cities.
 In addition, the University of Glasgow was ranked 36th in The World University Rankings.
 The latest student accommodation report from Cushman & Wakefield shows the number of en-suite spaces in Glasgow rose by 17% to 8,812 student beds, while the number of studio rooms has gone up by a quarter to 3,132 for 2018.

 Glasgow has an excellent range of universities, such as Glasgow University, The University of Strathclyde, Glasgow Caledonian and Glasgow School of Art.
-For those of you film buff, you’ll feel like you’ve walked on set of a Harry Potter movie when you visit The University of Glasgow.
+For those of you film buffs, you’ll feel like you’ve walked on set of a Harry Potter movie when you visit The University of Glasgow.
 The stunning grounds look like something straight out of Hogwarts.

 The culture in Glasgow is considerable with many museums and art galleries to peruse.
 The Kelvingrove Art Gallery and Riverside Museum are exquisite.
 The Botanic Gardens are also a well-known tourist attraction.